Employment Drug Testing and Marijuana Laws

 What can companies do to vet employees if they aren’t using drug testing?
 A thorough background screening can include employment verifications; education verifications; federal, statewide, countywide, and national criminal searches; Office of Foreign Asset Control searches; and department of motor vehicles checks.
 All of this information, when viewed cohesively, can be used to get the whole picture of an applicant and their suitability for a role.

 Whether or not your company currently uses drug testing or plans to continue doing so, a thorough background investigation is always a good idea.
-Alliance Worldwide Investigative Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your potential hires and current staff.
+Alliance Risk Group is well versed in background investigations for a variety of industries and can help you to mitigate risk when it comes to your potential hires and current staff.
 Contact us today!

 To read more about background checks and how they can help mitigate risk in your industry, click here.